Despencer History, Family Crest & Coats of Arms

 Important Dates for the Despencer family

-Another 260 words (19 lines of text) covering the years 1259, 1342, 1402, 1593, 1661, 1621, 1629, 1661, 1570, 1627, 1591, 1636, 1594, 1656, 1621, 1648, 1620, 1643, 1617, 1684, 1601, 1671, 1630 and 1693 are included under the topic Early Despencer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Despencer research.
+Another 144 words (10 lines of text) covering the years 1259, 1342, 1402, 1593, 1661, 1621, 1629, 1661, 1570, 1627, 1591, 1636, 1594, 1656, 1621, 1648, 1620, 1643, 1617, 1684, 1601, 1671, 1630 and 1693 are included under the topic Early Despencer History in all our PDF Extended History products and printed products wherever possible.

 Despencer Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Despencer were recorded, including Spencer, Spenser, Spensor and others.

 Early Notables of the Despencer family (pre 1700)

 Outstanding amongst the family at this time was Philip Le Despencer, 1st Baron le Despenser (1342-1402), son and heir of Sir Philip le Despenser of Goxhill, son of Sir Philip Le Despencer; Richard Spencer (1593-1661), an English politician who sat in the House of Commons from 1621 to 1629 and in 1661, he supported the Royalist cause in the English Civil War; Robert Spencer, 1st Baron Spencer of Wormleighton KG (1570-1627), an English peer; William Spencer, 2nd Baron Spencer of Wormleighton (1591-1636), an English peer; Sir Edward...

 Another 86 words (6 lines of text) are included under the topic Early Despencer Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Despencer family to Ireland
+Migration of the Despencer family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Despencer arrived in North America very early: Thomas Spencer settled in Virginia in 1623; William Spencer settled in Cambridge Massachusetts in 1630; Thomas Spencer settled in Maine in 1630; Peter and John Spencer settled in Barbados in 1635.